 bring up my URL in Google, no longer worked.

 did not use Google's service, and my URL still came up in their searches

 with words we knew would be unique to our URL.
 In fact, our URL came

 up within the first two pages on these searches.

-We had followed the suggested guidelines
+I had followed the suggested guidelines

 of Google for Webmasters, such as proper meta tag copy, no frames

 on the homepage, search text copy on the homepage page, along with

 proof that my URL was in fact registered with Google using their

 I was very disturbed to see one of the world's top search engines